sammothxc/projectwiki/esp32s3supermini.md

 ## PlatformIO

 Create the folder `%HOMEPATH%/.platformio/boards` if it doesn't exist already.
-Make the file `esp32-s3-fh4r2.json` and put [these contents](https://github.com/sivar2311/platformio_boards/blob/main/esp32-s3-fh4r2.json) in it.
+Put [this file](https://github.com/sivar2311/platformio_boards/blob/main/esp32-s3-fh4r2.json) in the boards folder.

 Put this in your `platformio.ini`